BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

     y: int = 200
 ```

-The use of class attributes as code-generation templates will likely increase.
+I suspect that the use of class attributes as code-generation templates will continue.

 ## Recommendations